decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 Run $n$ instances (or worlds) of view $v$.
 In instance $i$, party $i$ is the proposer.
 Each instance runs independently as if others do not exist.

-Once the proposer has a *commit certificate* in its instance, it sends that certificate to all parties and waits for $n{-}f$ confirmations, called a **done certificate**.
+Once the proposer obtains a *commit certificate* in its instance, it sends that certificate to all parties and waits for $n{-}f$ confirmations, called a **done certificate**.
+This ensures that at least one non-faulty party has observed the commit certificate.
 The proposer then broadcasts the done certificate to all parties.

 Each party waits for $n{-}f$ done certificates from $n{-}f$ *different instances*.
 Seeing proof that $n{-}f$ different instances have done certificates triggers the party to reveal its *share* of the beacon random value for view $v$.